Affordable Housing Development

 For many years, house prices and rents in the UK have grown faster than average incomes.
 This has led to an increasing need for affordable housing as more people struggle to afford to purchase or rent a home.

-The demand for affordable homes, either for rent or to buy, is fierce across the district.
+The demand for affordable homes, either for rent or to buy, is high across the district.
 The Council works with developers and Housing Associations (also known as Registered Providers) to try and increase the provision of affordable housing across the district to meet local needs.
-The Council has also developed a number of affordable schemes, and hopes to build more through our housing company, Welland Homes.
+The Council has also developed a number of affordable schemes and has ambitions to build lots more.

 The national definition of affordable housing is set out in the National Planning Policy Framework: